Turtel216/Monty/README.md

 Monty adopts a syntax that is similar to Python, with basic constructs for variables, conditionals, loops, and functions.
 Here’s a small taste of Monty syntax:

 > [!NOTE]
-> The language's syntax is will be changed in the future.
+> The language's syntax will be changed in the future.

 ```monty
 # Variables and arithmetic